nop33/si/src/content/blog/year-one-review-plans-funding/index.md

 * To assess responses to existential risk concepts in different international “meme-spaces”, we aim to conduct at least two message testing studies and will explore collaborations with e.g. CLTR and LPP on this.
 * To get a better sense of the international policy zeitgeist and identify potential allies, we will participate in the World Health Assembly, Global Platform for Disaster Risk Reduction & the BWC’s 9th Review Conference.

 Many in the longtermist policy field have suggested the need for an actor that aggregates information, tracks opportunities and precipitates action around windows of opportunity, such as OCA.
 SI aims to position itself in this role by building the infrastructure and bandwidth for scalable, internationally coherent longtermist policy engagement.

-We will continuously assess progress made, and will need surge capacity to seize windows of opportunity as announcements are made on short timelines.
+We will continuously assess progress made and need surge capacity to seize windows of opportunity as announcements are made on short timelines.
 We expect various national conferences and workshops throughout the next 18 months to be useful tools to achieve an increased focus on existential risk at the summit itself.
 To improve coordination, we are planning to host a retreat with key longtermist policy actors in January 2023.
 We hope to contribute to workshops with delegations and representatives throughout 2023 in countries around the world.
 After the Summit For the Future, we will publish an evaluation of our engagement and reconsider our mid-term planning.

 To solidify SI’s standing in the eyes of its local policy ecosystem, we will also:

 * Support the Swiss government in its efforts to work on resilience to existential risk by contributing to reports, writing policy briefs and co-authoring a paper on the role of international law in this context.
 * Publish an interview analysis on decision-making in the face of existential risk.
 * Run our tabletop exercise on pandemic preparedness three times together with our partner organization at the University of Geneva, the Geneva Science-Policy Interface.

 To scale the organization sustainably, we plan to hire in waves, such that our team culture is consolidated and our core activities are not disrupted.
 We currently believe that we would be able to hire 3-5 people before needing to consolidate and restructure a first time.